Black and Gold: Reception

-In a video interview, Sparro confirmed that the song's subject is his religious faith, saying "It is about God, yeah. [...]
-I do like to have faith in something that is bigger than me."

-The song was used in the 2009 films Obsessed and Fame, and appears on their official soundtrack releases.
-The song appears on the soundtrack of the video game, FIFA 09, as well as appearing in the 2010 video game DJ Hero 2, where it was mixed with David Guetta's "Love Is Gone".
-On January 10, 2010, the song played over an action scene in Season 3, Episode 1 of Chuck, "Chuck Versus the Pink Slip".

-The song was later sampled by British rock band Coldplay on "People of the Pride", a track from their 2021 album Music of the Spheres.

 Music video

 There were two music videos produced for "Black and Gold".
 The first was directed by Mariah Garnett.
-Sparro appears dressed in black, white, and gold clothing, singing alone, cut between city views, shots of urban streets filmed from moving cars, and reverse action shots of gold colored drinking glasses shattering against a black back drop.
+Sparro appears dressed in black, white, and gold clothing, singing alone, cut between city views, shots of urban streets filmed from moving cars, and reverse action shots of gold coloured drinking glasses shattering against a black back drop.
 The video had a significantly low budget, and was later scrapped after Sparro's deal with Island Records.

 The second music video was directed by AlexandLiane, funded through Sparro's new contract.
 The music video depicts Sparro emerging from a Limousine with many copies of himself in an underground garage.
 The garage, illuminated by chains of lights, pulsating as Sparro and his copies dance, donning tuxedos decorated with lights.
-The video has a color theme of black and gold after the title, a theme reminiscent of the first video.
+The video has a colour theme of black and gold after the title, a theme reminiscent of the first video.
 It was released in February 2008.

-The second video, directed by AlexandLiane, received a nomination for "Best Dance Video" at the 2009 MTV Australia Awards.
+This video, directed by AlexandLiane, received a nomination for "Best Dance Video" at the 2009 MTV Australia Awards.